slurmulon/hazy/README.md

 -----

 Hazy aims to ease the hassle of generating, maintaining and working with fixtures by making them DRY and more expressive.
-Hazy lets developers describe test data in a normailzed fasion and allows for fixtures to be processed further at run-time for increased flexibility.
+Hazy lets developers describe and generate test data in a normailzed fasion and allows for fixtures to be processed further at run-time for increased flexibility.

 ### Features

-* Language specification for supporting both normalized and random data in fixtures
+* Simple syntax for supporting both normalized and random data in fixtures
 * DRY, embeddable, and queryable fixtures / sub-fixtures
 * Random `String`, `Number` and `Date` data via `ChanceJS`
 * Lazy processing via run-time queries ([JsonPath](http://goessner.net/articles/JsonPath/))